 Best for: Adults and families.
 All events free.

-Various venues, Waterford City, August 2-4.
+Various venues, Waterford city, August 2-4.

 Spraoi International Street Arts Festival

-One of Ireland’s longest running festivals, family-friendly Birr Vintage Week and Arts Festival brings together theatre, music, street art and community sessions.
+One of Ireland’s longest running festivals, the family-friendly Birr Vintage Week and Arts Festival brings together theatre, music, street art and community sessions.
 All that, plus vintage events including steam parades, donkey racing, and antique markets that are unique fun for the whole family.
 While you’re there, don’t forget to visit Birr Castle, with its award-winning gardens, and famous historic telescope – a vintage item itself!

 Best for: Adults and families.
 Mixture of free and ticketed events.